devopsengineerDan/Daniel_project/Backup.md

 👉👉👉👉👉👉👉👉 RELIGION AND POLITICS

-👉👉👉 MAN => SHIELD
+👉👉👉 MAN => SHIELD + DISCIPLINE
 SECURITY AND [INNOVATION + INVENTION]
 TRADITION AND BEAUTY => TRUTH, IMAGINATION, REALITY

-🧨 CHINA
+🧨🧨🧨 CHINA
 🧨 RUSSIA
 🧨 OTHER STATES

 👉👉👉 WOMAN => FREEDOM
-GOD AND MY RIGHT
-OUT OF MANY ONE => CHAOS AND DIVISION TO ONE/UNITY SHIED AND HOPE OF LIBERTY
+GOD AND MY RIGHT && SHAME ON THOSE WHO THINK ILL OF IT OUT OF MANY ONE => CHAOS AND DIVISION TO ONE/UNITY SHIED AND HOPE OF LIBERTY

-🧨 UK
+🧨🧨🧨 UK
 🧨 EUROPE
 🧨 USA
 🧨 OTHER STATES